AP and Transfer Credit

 Credit for calculus-based introductory physics courses taken at other universities may transfer to Washington University and satisfy course and major requirements for Physics I and II.
-For Summer 2020 only, online lecture and lab classes will be considered for approval.
+For Summer 2020 and 2021 only, online lecture and lab classes will be considered for approval.
 Some departments, such as Chemistry, have explicitly approved taking online courses to fulfill major requirement, while others have not commented.
 If you have any questions about whether your major and/or post-graduate institutions will accept online courses, please ask an advisor in that area.
 Please note: You may only earn credit on your transcript for one of the following Physics I courses: Physics 117A, 197, and 191 + 191L.
 You may also only earn credit on your transcript for one of the following Physics II courses: Physics 118A, 198, and 192 + 192L.
 Students interested in obtaining transfer credit for other physics courses should contact Dr. Mairin Hynes.

 Taking Introductory Physics Courses at Another Institution

 You may satisfy introductory calculus-based physics (Physics I & II) requirements at Washington University by taking comparable physics courses at another institution.
 To do so you must: